-James Vern and Gladys Lillian Johnson Beck: James was born in Highland November 10, 1886 the fifth child of Jacob Stephen and Elizabeth Healey Beck (q.v.)
+James Vern and Gladys Lillian Johnson Beck: James was born in Highland November 10, 1886, the fifth child of Jacob Stephen and Elizabeth Healey Beck (q.v.).
 He was schooled in Alpine and later at BY Academy.
-Gladys was born in Lehi March 7, 1888 to Charles F and Jane Chilton Johnson.
+Gladys was born in Lehi March 7, 1888, to Charles F. and Jane Chilton Johnson.
 James was living in Highland in 1900 and 1910.
 His WWI registration in 1918 identified him as a farmer living in Highland.
-They were married September 7, 1910 and lived in Highland (#77? on the 1958 Highland map - interactive, larger) until 1919 when they moved to American Fork.
+They were married September 7, 1910, and lived in Highland (#40 & #77 on the 1958 Highland map - interactive, larger) until 1919 when they moved to American Fork.
 They had four children: Jay Vern, Afton Marie, Kenneth Johnson and Shirley Jane.
-James died July 26, 1954 and Gladys died May 26, 1981 in American Fork and they are buried in the American Fork City cemetery.
+James died July 26, 1954, and Gladys died May 26, 1981, in American Fork and they are buried in the American Fork City Cemetery.

-Peter Jacobsen and Isadora Jameson Beck: Peter was brother to Jacob Beck, younger by 2 years and homesteaded 80 acres just west of his brother (#21? on the 1958 Highland map - interactive, larger).
-He was born October 10, 1850 in Torup, Simested, Viborg, Sweden to Stephen Jensen Jacobsen and Inger Kirstine Beck and came to Utah in 1862, lived in Salt Lake for a short time then moved to Alpine.
-He married Isadora Jameson December 29, 1873 in Salt Lake City and they had seven children: Peter Stephen, Florence Pirene, Alexander Avery, Isadora and Lenora, twins who were born nine days apart and both died at birth, Martha Ann and William Jameson who was born in February 1883.
-He and Isadora divorced in 1883 or 84 and Isadora soon married John Heber Preece (q.v.).
+Peter Jacobsen and Isadora Jameson Beck: Peter was brother to Jacob Beck, younger by 2 years and he homesteaded 80 acres just west of his brother (#21? on the 1958 Highland map - interactive, larger).
+He was born October 10, 1850, in Torup, Simested, Viborg, Sweden to Stephen Jensen Jacobsen and Inger Kirstine Beck and came to Utah in 1862, lived in Salt Lake for a short time then moved to Alpine.
+He married Isadora Jameson December 29, 1873, in Salt Lake City and they had seven children: Peter Stephen, Florence Pirene, Alexander Avery, Isadora and Lenora, twins who were born nine days apart and both died at birth, Martha Ann and William Jameson who was born in February 1883.
+Peter and Isadora divorced in 1883 or 84 and Isadora soon married John Heber Preece (q.v.).
 In 1886 Peter married Margaret Boddison who was 17 years younger.
 They had 10 children, 7 were still living in 1900.
 In the next few years they left Highland and didn’t return.
 He was part of the 1870’s water lawsuit argued by attorney George Sutherland.
 Peter died February 28, 1927, in American Fork.